Featured Studio - 13/6/16

 "Blockshade doesn't consist of 'layers' of ellipses so make sure to position them well.
-Additionally, make sure the colour of your ellipses are not contrasting with those around it, blockshade requires a smooth transition of colours (done by choosing different shades of the same colour) in order to make it look realistic."
+Additionally, be consistent with you colours and always keep in mind that the colours of your ellipses should not contrasting with those around it (if working on the same part), blockshade requires a smooth transition of colours (done by choosing different shades of the same colour) in order to make it look realistic."

 "When arranging the 'patches' of your blockshade, try to orient them so that they 'follow' the shape or contours of the original image.
 This will help give your blockshade a more realistic 3D feel."

 Blockshading is a piece of art made up of shapes, mainly ellipses.